escape/adaptive-creative-framework/README.md

 # ACF: Adaptive Creative Framework

-ACF doesn’t aim for perfect alignment — it aims for productive misalignment that sharpens vision.
-In a world of false clarity, contradiction becomes the most honest teacher.
+Dialectically enhanced · Hegelian Meta-Cycle[^1]

 ## Overview

-**ACF (Adaptive Creative Framework)** is an evolving, highly opinionated Agile methodology shaped by real-world struggles in creative and political industries.
-It is designed to balance structure and exploration, providing a practical workflow for agile creative production while ensuring strategic alignment, iterative refinement, and resilience against ideological distortions.
+**ACF (Adaptive Creative Framework)** is a living, highly opinionated Agile methodology forged through real-world creative and political struggles.
+It balances structure and exploration, strategy and intuition — while actively protecting creative processes from ideological capture and epistemic drift.

+ACF recently integrated a Hegelian meta-cycle: a dialectical engine that systematically detects internal contradictions within each creative stage (the thesis), introduces provocative variations (antithesis), and produces higher-order syntheses to evolve the project.
+Rather than smoothing tension, ACF leverages it as a generative force — embracing contradiction as a fuel for creative resilience.

-ACF integrates cross-disciplinary research, epistemological validation, and iterative prototyping to refine creative work through a structured yet adaptable process.
-It emphasizes epistemic autonomy, reflexive inquiry, and proactive safeguards against algorithmic governance.
+The framework draws from cross-disciplinary research, epistemological safeguards, and iterative prototyping.
+It emphasizes epistemic autonomy, reflexive inquiry, and resistance to algorithmic determinism through structured yet adaptive loops.

 ## Disclaimer